Eurozone battle moves to pitch as Germany plays Greece

 Ninety minutes for the paymaster to give the profligate state a drubbing.
 Ninety minutes to show who is in control.
 Ninety minutes to get even for political headache after headache, crisis after crisis.

-The match, played out in a city rebuilt in grand Hanseatic, gabled style from the ruins of World War Two, pits two nations whose relations have rarely been so sour since that conflict - when Nazi troops occupied Greece.
+The match, played out in a city rebuilt in grand Hanseatic, gabled style from the ruins of World War Two, pits two nations against each other whose ties have rarely been so sour.

-As excitement built before the match, the elegant cobbled streets filled with singing and cheering fans, braving the miserable rainy weather and decked out in their national colours.
-The mood was good-natured as fans posed for photos.
+The elegant cobbled streets filled slowly with fans despite miserable, rainy weather.
+Large groups of Germans displaying the black-red-gold flag, t ucked into lunch-time beers while smaller groups of Greek fans clad in blu e-white national colours strolled alleyways.

 "The fact we are playing Germany adds a big dash of spice.
 Of course it is a sacrifice to pay for this kind of trip, but this is a once in a life-time chance," said 36-year-old engineer Manolis Skafidas who flew in from Athens.